ZacheryMcLaughlin/CS261-Assignments/README.md

 # CS261 Data Structures-Assignments
-Repo for my Data Structures assignments
+Repo for my Data Structures assignments.
-\n All coded in: C
+All coded in: C